 Get SSL Security

 SSL security for your site is absolutely essential on today’s internet.
-SSL stands for Secure Socket Layering and is the method in which users of a site verify its authenticity.
+SSL stands for Secure Socket Layering and is the method by which users of a site verify its authenticity.

 SSL (and its successor, TLS) ensure that sensitive data remains safe when transferred between two systems.
 Even if you aren’t intending on transferring sensitive data, SSL (which enables your site to be improved from HTTP access to HTTPS access) can be viewed in most modern browsers.
 Many will block sites that are not secure, and Google will rank unsecured sites lower in their results, making it harder for visitors to find your site.